Petrol likely accelerant in case of burnt man

 His brother, Pravin Prasad, is asking the public to come forward with any information about his brother's disappearance, describing him as "a great person".

 Police revealed earlier this week that Shalvin Prasad withdrew a large sum of money eight hours before he disappeared.
 They still don't know what it was for.

-Next story in National: Man who fatally beat teenager jailed 6 years
+Next story in New Zealand: Man who fatally beat teenager jailed 6 years